 I was born and raised in Tulsa and I’m passionate about the importance of public schools to the well-being of society.
 Some of my favorite things are books, art, gardening, camping, baking, languages, this Earth we live on, and all the living things we share it with.
 I have a partner & two children of my own.
 I spend a fair amount of my time playing board games, video games, and volleyball.

 I teach because I love watching the transformations of young people.
-They are the future.
-There is nothing more exciting to me than the questions, knowledge exchange, and personal discoveries that can take place in a classroom.
+I teach science because I can’t think of anything more important than working to understand how the world functions.
+Doing science is all about learning, practicing, and applying critical thinking skills to whatever a person wants to understand better.
+There is nothing more exciting to me than the questions, knowledge exchange, and personal discoveries that can take place in science class!